BartolHrg/VB.C-CPP/README.md

 ~~Subsequent slices can be dependent on the previous.~~

 ##### REVERSED
-Can be applied to all iterators above (even COUNT inside slice).
+Can be applied to the COUNT, and unsliced array iterators (even COUNT inside slice).
+It works by appending `__VB_C_REVERSED_M` on the modifiers (note that iterator is free to ignore it).
 And note that REVERSED COUNT may be different than COUNT with `-d`:
 `         COUNT(FROM 12 UNTIL 1 BY -3)` = (12, 9, 6, 3)
 `REVERSED(COUNT(FROM 1 UNTIL 12 BY 3))` = (10, 7, 4, 1)